You are currently viewing Pinched Nerve in KL – Numbness & Tingling

 Pinched nerves often result from structural issues such as bulging or herniated discs, joint overgrowth (facet hypertrophy), or spinal degeneration.
 Poor posture, prolonged sitting, or past injuries can worsen these problems and increase nerve compression risk.

-Can aggressive neck traction like the Ring Dinger® or Y-Strap make a pinched nerve worse?
+Can aggressive neck traction, like the Ring Dinger® or Y-Strap, make a pinched nerve worse?

 Yes.
 Forceful neck pulls can stretch or irritate spinal nerves, discs, and even blood vessels.
-Research shows that sudden traction may strain the vertebral artery or aggravate disc herniations, especially in individuals with undiagnosed degeneration or bone spurs .
+Research shows that sudden traction may strain the vertebral artery or aggravate disc herniations, especially in individuals with undiagnosed degeneration or bone spurs.

 Is it safe to “crack” or twist the lower back if I have a pinched nerve?

 No. Twisting or rotatory moves—whether done by a tit tar, chiropractor, or physiotherapist—can increase disc pressure and cause further tearing of disc fibers.
-This may worsen the compression and lead to more severe nerve damage .
+This may worsen the compression and lead to more severe nerve damage.

 How do I know if I have a pinched nerve or just muscle tension?

-A pinched nerve typically causes numbness, tingling, or shooting pain into the arms or legs.
+A pinched nerve typically causes numbness, tingling, or shooting pain in the arms or legs.
 Muscle tension may cause soreness or stiffness but rarely involves nerve symptoms.
 A proper assessment is essential to identify the root cause.

 Can a pinched nerve heal on its own without surgery?